 What are CFD fees?

-CFDs (contracts for difference) are a type of financial instrument that enables traders to speculate on the price movements of various underlying assets, such as commodities, stocks, currencies, and stock indexes.
+CFD stands for "contract for difference" and it is a type of financial product that can provide traders with the opportunity to speculate on the price movements of a wide range of underlying assets, including stocks, commodities, currencies, and stock indexes.

-Moreover, CFDs provide traders with the ability to take short positions, potentially allowing them to profit from a decline in the underlying asset's price.
+Additionally, CFDs allow traders to take short positions, meaning they can potentially profit from a decrease in the price of the underlying asset.

-For more information on CFDs and their workings, please refer to our comprehensive article on what CFDs are and how they work!
+If you're curious to know more about CFDs, check out our main article on what exactly CFDs are and how they work!

 How are CFD fees calculated?

-- Spread: This is the difference between the buy and sell price of a CFD and represents the broker's fee for executing the trade.
-The spread can vary depending on the broker and the type of CFD traded.
+- Spread: The spread is the difference between the buying and selling price of a CFD and represents the fee that the broker charges for executing the trade.
+Spreads can vary based on both the broker and the specific type of CFD being traded.

-- Financing rate: CFDs are often leveraged, so holding a position overnight can result in an overnight financing rate or swap fee.
-This fee is closely linked to the market and can be influenced by factors like interest rates.
-Moreover, the financing rate is charged daily, so holding a position for an extended period may significantly increase your costs.
+- Financing rate (also called an overnight rate or swap fee): CFDs are often leveraged products, which means that holding a position overnight could result in you being charged an overnight financing rate (sometimes called a swap fee).
+This fee is closely tied to the market and can be affected by factors like interest rates.
+Additionally, the financing rate is charged on a daily basis, so holding a position for an extended period can significantly increase your costs.

-- Commission: Some brokers may charge a commission for trading CFDs on top of the spread.
-This commission can be a fixed fee or a percentage of the trade size.
-Generally, brokers with narrower spreads may charge higher commission fees, while brokers with wider spreads may charge lower commission fees or none at all.
+- Commission: Some brokers may charge a commission for trading CFDs in addition to the spread.
+The commission can be either a fixed fee or a percentage of the trade size.
+Typically, brokers with narrower spreads may charge higher commission fees, while brokers with wider spreads may charge lower commission fees or no commission at all.

-How much are Apple CFD fees at IC Markets?
+How much are Apple CFD fees at XM?

-CFDs on Apple stock offer traders an opportunity to speculate on the movements of Apple's share price without owning the underlying stocks.
-These CFDs work by traders entering into a contract with their broker based on the current market value of Apple.
-Through buying or selling Apple CFDs, you can potentially earn profits or incur losses, depending on the fluctuations in the company's share price.
+Apple CFDs enable you to speculate on the price movements of Apple shares without actually owning any of the underlying stocks.
+When you trade Apple CFDs, you're essentially entering into a contract with your broker based on the current market value of Apple.
+By buying and selling an Apple CFD, you have the potential to profit (or suffer a loss) based on changes in the company's share price.

 |📈 Apple CFD spread